gyulanemeth/bluefox.email/posts/how-to-get-and-maintain-production-access-to-amazon-ses.md

 There is a market for AWS accounts that already have production access, and it exists because the sandbox is annoying.
 We would not recommend it to anyone under any circumstances, and it is worth being clear about why, because the reasons go well beyond the rule against it.

 The reputation attached to that account is somebody else's, and you have no way to audit what it was used for.
 Sending limits reflect a history you did not create.
-Account ownership transfers of this kind breach the AWS Customer Agreement, and the linking signals that catch people opening second accounts (billing details, IP, domain) work exactly as well here.
+Transferring account ownership this way runs against the AWS Customer Agreement, and the same account-linking that catches people opening a second account applies here too.

 More practically: the sandbox is not the hard part.
 A first-time application with clean DNS and a real website is usually approved within a day.
 If your application is being rejected, buying an account does not fix the underlying reason, it just moves the same problem onto infrastructure you cannot appeal for.